Recurring character

 Usually they appear in their own sketch and the sketch itself can become a regular part of the show.
 Some notable examples include the Church Lady and Hans and Franz from Saturday Night Live, the Gumbys from Monty Python's Flying Circus, and Bob and Doug McKenzie from SCTV.
 However, the characters are not always limited to their own sketches.
 Sometimes, characters from a recurring sketch go on to appear in other sketches, or develop into their own TV shows.
 For example, when The Carol Burnett Show was canceled the central character of a popular recurring sketch called The Family, Thelma "Mama" Harper, went on to have her own show Mama's Family.
 Also, recurring characters in sketch comedy shows can go on to have their own movies.
 This is especially true with Saturday Night Live which has had many recurring characters turn into movies such as Stuart Smalley, Wayne and Garth of Wayne's World, The Blues Brothers, and The Ladies Man.
 Recurring characters may even revisit shows long after the actor who played them has left the cast, for example, the character Mary Katherine Gallagher was portrayed by Molly Shannon when she hosted Saturday Night Live in 2007, six years after she left the cast.
 Sometimes a recurring character from one show appears on another show, such as when Dave Thomas and Rick Moranis hosted Saturday Night Live in 1983 and portrayed Bob and Doug MacKenzie, or when Emily Litella (portrayed by Gilda Radner) from Saturday Night Live appeared on The Muppet Show in 1978.
 Sacha Baron Cohen's character Ali G is another example, originating on the Channel Four series The Eleven O'Clock Show.
 The character was such a huge success that Cohen got his own show as the original show was cancelled.

 Recurring characters are not limited to television.
 In the early 20th century, the Saturday Evening Post frequently had recurring characters in their cover art, such as Baby New Year.
 The Shmoo was a recurring character in the comic strip Li'l Abner, which eventually went on to appear in the TV cartoon series Fred and Barney Meet the Shmoo and The New Shmoo.
 The Sherlock Holmes series of novels by Arthur Conan Doyle featured well-known recurring characters such as Inspector Lestrade and Mrs. Hudson.

-In US daytime soap operas, recurring characters are ones played by actors who do not have a contract.
+In American daytime soap operas, recurring characters are ones played by actors who do not have a contract.
 They are not obligated to play the role and have no guarantee of work.
 Actors on recurring status used to be referred to as day players.